HenSch90/SiD/Modul-E1_StudentService.md

 E1_7
 ====

-tc:
+tc: ibedsfin > 1 OR ibedfinbs > 1 OR ibedfinwo > 1 OR ibedkv > 1 OR ibedafin > 1 OR ibedpart > 1 OR ibedfamu > 1 OR ibeddep > 1 OR ibedsuch > 1 OR ibedvbew > 1 OR ibedvbki > 1 OR ibedvbhc > 1 OR ibedllpran > 1 OR ibedaoz > 1 OR ibedabersw > 1 OR ibedaorg > 1 OR ibedabs > 1 OR ibebsln > 1 OR ibebssu > 1

-vn: iinasfin; iinakv; iinaafin; iinapart; iinafamu; iinadep; iinaaldr; iinavbew;
+vn: iinasfin; iinafinbs; iinafinwo; iinakv; iinaafin; iinapart; iinafamu; iinadep; iinasuch;
-iianvbki; iinavbhs; iinallpran; iinaaoz; iinaabersw; iinaaorg; iinaabs;
+iinavbew; iinavbki; iinavbhc; iinallpran; iinaaoz; iinaabersw; iinaaorg; iinaabs; innabsln; iinabssu
-iinabsln; iinabssu; iinabsth; iinabspa; iinabsbh, iinabsat, iinabsrb; iinano

-qt: Einfachauswahlmatrix
+qt: Einfachauswahlmatrix mit horizontalen aos

 hl:

 in:

-q: Haben Sie zu den zuvor genannten Themen/Problembereichen in den letzten zwölf Monaten Beratung in Anspruch genommen?
+q: Haben Sie zu den zuvor genannten Themen in den letzten zwölf Monaten Beratung in Anspruch genommen?

 is:

 it1: (iinasfin): Finanzierung des Studiums

+it2: (iinafinbs): Finanzierungsfragen im Zusammenhang mit meiner Beeinträchtigung

+it3: (iinafinwo): Finanzierung der Wohnung

-it2: (iinakv): Krankenversicherung
+it4: (iinakv): Krankenversicherung

-it3: (iinaafin): Finanzierung eines studienbezogenen Auslandsaufenthalts
+it5: (iinaafin): Finanzierung eines studienbezogenen Auslandsaufenthalts

-it4: (iinapart): Partnerschaftsprobleme
+it6: (iinapart): Partnerschaftsprobleme

-it5: (iinafamu): Probleme im familiären Umfeld
+it7: (iinafamu): Probleme im familiären Umfeld

-it6: (iinadep): depressive Verstimmungen
+it8: (iinadep): depressive Verstimmungen

-it7: (iinaaldr): Probleme mit Alkohol oder anderen Drogen
+it9: (iinasuch): Suchtprobleme

-it8: (iinavbew): Vereinbarkeit von Studium und Erwerbstätigkeit
+it10: (iinavbew): Vereinbarkeit von Studium und Erwerbstätigkeit

-it9: (iinavbki): Vereinbarkeit von Studium und Kind(ern)
+it11: (iinavbki): Vereinbarkeit von Studium und Kind

-it10: (iinavbhc): Vereinbarkeit von Studium und Behinderung/chronischer Krankheit
+it12: (iinavbhc): Vereinbarkeit von Studium und Behinderung/chronischer Krankheit

-it11: (iinallpran): Lern-/Leistungsprobleme, Prüfungsangst
+it13: (iinallpran): Lern-/Leistungsprobleme, Prüfungsangst

-it12: (iinaaoz): Arbeitsorganisation, Zeitmanagement
+it14: (iinaaoz): Arbeitsorganisation, Zeitmanagement

-it13: (iinaabersw): Studienorganisation, Studienganggestaltung/-wechsel
+it15: (iinaabersw): Studienorganisation, Studienganggestaltung/-wechsel

-it14: (iinaaorg): Organisation eines studienbezogenen Auslandsaufenthalts
+it16: (iinaaorg): Organisation eines studienbezogenen Auslandsaufenthalts

-it15: (iinaabs): Studienabschlussprobleme
+it17: (iinaabs): Studienabschlussprobleme

-it16: (innabsln): Nachteilsausgleiche bei Leistungsnachweisen
+it18: (innabsln): Nachteilsausgleiche in Studium und Prüfungen

-it17: (iinabssu): Umgang mit längeren beeinträchtigungsbedingten Studienunterbrechungen
+it19: (iinabssu): Umgang mit längeren beeinträchtigungsbedingten Studienunterbrechungen

-it18: (iinabsth): Organisation und Nutzung von technischen Hilfsmitteln

-it19: (iinabspa): Organisation und Nutzung von personellen Assistenten

-it20: (iinabsbh): Umgang mit baulichen Hürden, Raumverlegungen und Umbauten

-it21: (iinabsat): Aneignung bedarfsberechter Arbeitstechniken

-it22: (iinabsrb): Durchsetzung von Ansprüchen, Rechtsberatung

 st: